 There have been many great stories created in The Dream Room.

-Find your space, arm yourself with a journal and pen, and ask yourself these questions:
+Find your space, arm yourself with a journal and pen, and find the truth in yourself.

 When you embrace this and allow yourself to dream, you will begin to create the most exciting picture of your next chapter in life.

-Learn patience, remember that Rome wasn’t built in a day and you are creating your own private empire of what you want for you.
+Learn patience, remember that Rome wasn’t built in a day and you are creating your own private empire of what you want for yourself.

 This means that your dream room vision may be created in one day, two weeks or even a year.
-However long it takes, make it okay for you.
+However long it takes, makes it okay for you.

-7. Ditch Your Perception of Life Always Being Perfect
+9. Ditch Your Perception of Life Always Being Perfect And Be Proactive

 Even if we create an exciting vision, we can often get in our own way by our fear of things not working out perfectly.

-We see failure before we have even started and hesitate on something that powerfully lights us up on the inside because it’s not the perfect time.
-Before we know it, years have passed and we are still in the same place.
-This can cause an even bigger crisis in later years.
+We see failure before we have even started and hesitate on something that powerfully lights us up on the inside.
+This is natural as we convince ourselves that somehow it’s not the perfect time.

 Life is always happening perfectly for us; the problem is our perception of perfection is imperfect.